cnmy-ro/cnmy-ro.github.io/index.md

 Welcome to my website!

-I am a 24 year-old Indian man currently living in the Netherlands.
-By profession, I am a full time PhD candidate at the Leids Universitair Medisch Centrum (LUMC, Leiden) working towards accelerating MR image formation by employing modern deep learning methods.
-In my free time, I mostly enjoy working on interesting technical projects, reading, and communicating my ideas via sketching, painting, and writing.
+I am a PhD candidate at the Leiden University Medical Center (Leiden) working on accelerating MR imaging.
+I like spending my free time building interesting artifacts (code, artwork, blog), reading, and cycling.

-I created this website to serve as a centralized platform where I can showcase all of my work and contributions, both professional and personal.
-Feel free to contact me via email or any of my social media handles, all of which are listed on the sidebar.
+This website (currently WIP) serves as a centralized hub showcasing my work and contributions, both professional and personal.

-Note: This website is a work in progress